 Young girls have increased requirements for carbohydrate, fat and protein in addition to increased vitamin and mineral intake.

-These nutrients can be increased through making good food choices, by including fortified foods in the diet such as various cereals, bread and maize or by taking an appropriate supplement which includes folic acid and iron.
+These nutrients can be increased through making good food choices, by including fortified foods in the diet such as various cereals, or fresh made bread, since you can find the best bread maker online, and maize or by taking an appropriate supplement which includes folic acid and iron.
 It would be advisable to include nutrient dense foods.

 - Iron rich foods: Such as meat, liver and egg